-- (c) Contractors shall invoice the Government for the full CAF on reported invoices. - (d) CAF payments are due to GSA/GWAC on or before date specified in Section F.7 for all reported invoices from the Government in the previous month. - (e) CAF payments are to be remitted via the government designated system using Pay.gov secure electronic system.
+- c) Contractors shall invoice the Government for the full CAF on reported invoices. - d) CAF payments are due to GSA/GWAC on or before date specified in Section F.7 for all reported invoices from the Government in the previous quarter. - e) CAF payments are to be remitted via the government designated system using Pay.gov secure electronic system.
 Payments can be made directly from Contractor's business bank account.
 Contractors shall contact their financial institution/bank to establish an account authorizing Automated Clearing House (ACH) Direct Debit payments to Pay.gov via government designated system.
 If for reasons outside of human control, e.g., Act of God, where you are not able to remit the CAF via the government designated system using Pay.Gov, you must request written permission from GSA to pay CAF outside the government designated system.
-This written permission must be remitted to and approved by the GWAC Program Office. - (f) CAF payment shall not be combined with another GWAC, Schedule, or any other GSA Contract.
+This written permission must be remitted to and approved by the GWAC Program Office.
+The Contract Access Fee (CAF) reimburses GSA for the cost of operating the Alliant 2 Program.
+The CAF percentage is set at the discretion of GSA and GSA maintains the unilateral right to change the percentage at any time, but not more than once per year.
+GSA will provide reasonable notice prior to the effective date of any change. - f) Contractors shall remit the CAF in U.S. dollars to GSA within the time specified in SECTION F.7-TABLE OF DELIVERIES OR PERFORMANCE (#10) for all invoices reported during that calendar quarter.
+Where CAF for multiple invoice payments (on one or more Orders) is due, Contractors may consolidate the CAF owed into one payment, per GWAC Contract Family.
+CAF payment shall not be combined with another GWAC, Schedule, or any other GSA Contract.